viamrobotics/docs/docs/components/generic/_index.md

 ## Available models

-To use your generic component, check whether one of the following models supports it.
+To use a generic component, check whether one of the following models supports it.

 For configuration information, click on the model name: